 43 Jalan Twlawi 3, Bangsar Baru, 59100 KL

 Sri Nirwana Maju is a must-visit restaurant if you are a fan of Indian food.
-The main dishes are served on banana leaf followed by a number of curries and deep-fried vegetables.
-The restaurant attracts plenty of food lover and normally full of people at any time of the day.
+The main dishes are served on banana leaves followed by a number of curries and deep-fried vegetables.
+The restaurant attracts plenty of food lovers and is normally full of people at any time of the day.
 The restaurant is centrally located next to Bangsar Shopping Mall.
 You can catch a taxi from KLCC costing around 15 RM which will drop you next to the Shopping Mall.
 This restaurant is surrounded by a number of uptown cafes, bars and coffee shops.

 The food is served on a banana leaf with the first serving of rice, followed by a variety of pickles, deep-fried onion pokara, curries and meats.
 You can pick and choose what you like on your banana leaf.
 The side order includes deep-fried marinated spicy fish and chicken.
 The menu is extensive and you can choose what you like from various kinds of meats.